 This course examines cryptography and secure communications.
 Topics include cryptographic algorithms and protocols, digital signatures, and public key infrastructure.
-Students learn how to install and configure encryption technologies for the network, email, and operating systems to prevent attacks, and examine technologies such as SSH, OpenVPN, IPsec, and TrueCrypt.
-Students are provided with a comprehensive survey of modern cryptography.
+Students will learn how to install and configure encryption technologies for the network, email, and operating system to prevent attacks.
+Students will examine technologies such as SSH, OpenVPN, IPsec and TrueCrypt.
+Students will be provided with a comprehensive survey of modern cryptography.